corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 \end{example}

 As with maxmin, a selection procedure $\sigma$ must be chosen, which may be needed even if $X$ is in general position.
-A thorough discussion of our preferred procedure, which adapts the Chebyshev center to the neighborhood setting, is in the Appendix.
 We operationalize it as well as our lastfirst procedure by way of a total ordering on the $N^\pm_\bullet$.

 \begin{definition}[total orders on rank sequences]